 What makes you qualified to do this kind of work?

 I have been supporting families in-home for over 25 years – as a nanny, cook, housekeeper and professional organiser.
 I’ve seen first-hand the joys and struggles of parenthood – in particular motherhood; I can often anticipate the needs of a mama before she might even realise what it is.
 I undertook my postpartum doula training in 2019 with Julia Jones of the Newborn Mothers Collective as well as professional development with local midwife and breastfeeding educator Amberley Harris (from Maternal Instincts by Amberley) and MAMA Melbourne.
 I am also networked with hundreds of doulas Australia-wide through the Doula Network Australia and the Newborn Mothers Alumni group.
 Both groups have very active online groups where information, experience and knowledge is shared.

 On a practical level, I hold a current Police check and Working With Children check, Public Liability insurance and am trained in paediatric first aid and hold advanced food safety and handling qualifications.
-I also hold current memberships with the Australian Institute of Food Safety, the Australian Breastfeeding Association and the Doula Network Australia
+I also hold current memberships with the Australian Institute of Food Safety and the Doula Network Australia